Habeeboss/JobCoach/README.md

 #  - AI Powered Job Coaching Assitant

-`KeyInsight` is an Azure AI powered tool that brings chatbots to the next level of sophistication and intelligence. `KeyInsight` can engage in multi-turn conversations, remembering previous interactions and providing relevant follow-up responses.
+`SupportEdge` is an Azure AI powered tool that brings chatbots to the next level of sophistication and intelligence. `SupportEdge` can engage in multi-turn conversations, remembering previous interactions and providing relevant follow-up responses.

 <!-- ## 📸Preview